 The Māori investigation will examine issues that are relevant to Māori experiences of abuse in State and faith-based care.

 This investigation will examine abuse of children, young people and vulnerable adults in State psychiatric care in New Zealand.

 The Inquiry will investigate and report on the experiences of children, young people and adults with disabilities who have been abused or neglected while in State or faith-based care.

 This investigation will examine abuse which occurred in the care of the Catholic Church in Aotearoa New Zealand.

 This investigation will examine and report on abuse and neglect of children and young people in residences run by the State.

-The other four current investigations are into themes and survivor experiences that are relevant across all State and Faith-based care settings where abuse occurred:
+The Pacific People’s investigation will look into themes and survivor experiences that are relevant across all state and faith-based settings where abuse of Pacific People occurred.

 This investigation will examine abuse which occurred in the care of Anglican Church entities in New Zealand.